nthiery/shared-sage-notebooks/2025-10-06-KLAIM2025-CouplingMathSoftware.md

 :::{admonition} Example: integrating the Computer Algebra System GAP (A) in SageMath (B) Large application scale:
-- thousands of objects types and functions
+- hundreds of objects types, thousands of functions
-- dozens of developers over 40 years
+- dozens of developers over 40 years + hundreds of developers of GAP packages
 :::

 +++ {"slideshow": {"slide_type": "fragment"}}